snwight/gol/README.md

 gol
+Conway's Game of Life as suite of erlang processes
 ===

-Conway's Game of Life as suite of erlang processes

-WIP